LukaszGrela/master-word/apps/backend/README.md

 The backend is using the MongoDB to store game information.
 Mongoose is used as a "mongodb Object Modeling for NodeJS".

-To run it locally you need 2 `.env` files first `.env.local` that will contain connection details (JSON stringified).
+To run it locally you need 2 `.env.*` files first `.env.local` that will contain connection details (JSON stringified).

 ```shell script
 APP_CONFIG='{"mongo":{"hostString":"localhost:27017/master-word","user":"master-word-user","db":"master-word"}}'